CORONAVIRUS NOTICE FOR STUDENTS

 St John has conducted a risk assessment and implemented procedures to protect your health and safety, including:

-- Screening students before they attend courses and excluding those who have symptoms of cold/flu
+- Screening students before they attend courses and excluding those who should not be attending:

 Should we be using face masks in training?